mcartagenah/mcartagenah.github.io/_posts/2017-07-17-hello-world.md

 ---
 layout: post
-title:  "Hello world"
+title:  "Hello world!"
 categories: first
 ---

-Finally made my own site, hope to add useful stuff in the future...
+I finally had time and made my own site, hope to add useful stuff in the future...
+In the meantime you'll have to wait.